-Carefully cut the black tie wraps which hold the line set to the fireplace then carefully unwrap the line set.
+Carefully cut the black tie wraps which hold the line set to the bottom of the fireplace then carefully unwrap the line set.
 Lay the line set out towards the location of the Access Door.
 Do not kink the lineset and do not bend to a radius of less than 2"/50 mm.